Yellow Leaves on Impatiens – How to Fix

 Yellow Leaves on Impatiens Due to Nutrients

-If it usually appears first in the new shoots of the leaves it will surely be micronutrients (magnesium, iron, manganese, or zinc).
+If it usually appears first in the new shoots of the leaves, it will surely be a micronutrient (magnesium, iron, manganese, or zinc).

-Most commonly, Impatiens suffer from a lack of iron and that is why the leaves appear yellow.
+Most commonly, Impatiens suffer from a lack of iron, so the leaves appear yellow.
 This problem can be easily solved with iron chelate.

 • DIFFERENT NAME, SAME FORMULA - Our best selling product, but now under a new name.
 LawnStar Liquid Iron still uses the same formula that our customers know and love.
 Complexed (chelated) with sodium glucoheptonate makes for an efficient and more stable product that gives you results.